 Certain positions may be located at the school but budgeted and managed centrally.
-These positions are assigned to schools based on need and may include nurses, additional multilingual education staff, occupational and physical therapists, speech and language specialists, audiologists, psychologists, instrumental music teachers, and family support workers.
+These positions may include nurses, additional multilingual education staff, occupational and physical therapists, speech and language specialists, audiologists, psychologists, instrumental music teachers, and family support workers.

-In some cases, schools may wish to use their discretionary funding to increase their centrally funded staffing.
+In some cases, schools may wish to use their discretionary funding to increase their centrally funded staffing time at their school.
 Please see "Guidelines for Budgeting for Additional Staff" on page 27 for more information.